 There are many ways to support this meaningful project:

-- Learn knitting patterns and create the dolls at home.
+- Learn knitting patterns for dolls and create the dolls at home.

 - Join local groups that craft them together.